Crypto Expert Predicts Bitcoin Will Hit $100k

 The rising price of gold in 1971 and Bitcoin in 2018 are the rumblings of profound global changes, shifts in global financial tectonic plates, which will cause financial earthquakes and financial tsunamis all over the world.

 Bitcoin and other cryptocurrencies are now challenging the hegemony of the U.S. dollar and other fiat currencies.

+I do not trust government money.
+It is fake money.
+And I do not trust myself.
+I know I do not know everything.
 I do not have all the answers.
-I can’t predict the future, but I know I must prepare for the future.
+I cannot predict the future, but I know I must prepare for the future.